Scholarships:

 Topics include, but are not limited to, all areas of Natural Language Processing (NLP), Computational Linguistics (CL), Human Language Technologies (HLT), and related areas.
 See our publications and defended theses for examples of our research interests.

 Type of program: Research.
 Both programs are oriented to scientific research and publication rather than to improving your programming skills.
-Most of our graduates are employed in academia and (governmentally funded) research.

-Why study at CIC?
+Why study at the CIC-NLP Lab?

 Objectives